saad484/alx-system_engineering-devops/0x19-postmortem/README.md

 ### Incident Summary:

-On May 10th, 2022, between 2:30 PM and 5:00 PM (WAT), our e-commerce website experienced a complete outage, rendering it unresponsive to users.
+On Apr 15th, 2024, between 2:30 PM and 5:00 PM (WAT), our e-commerce website experienced a complete outage, rendering it unresponsive to users.

 ### Impact: